If you want to learn the guitar and reach an advanced and/or professional level of playing, it is good to know that you’re in for a long term game.

 There’s nothing more beautiful in life than doing what you love doing and seeing results!

 - You can practice more.
-If a student comes late or a lesson is cancelled what’s the most obvious thing to do if you have a guitar in your hand?
+If a student comes late or a lesson is canceled what’s the most obvious thing to do if you have a guitar in your hand?

 Just make sure you never get greedy and try to teach students things you’re not yet confident in.